- Approximate leaf spread: 60cm (24 inches)

 - Flower colour: White

-As these are young plants, we would recommend having no more than 12 - 18 inches of water over the crown at first - once the plant has plenty of larger leaves it can be put deeper.
-(House bricks can be used to raise plants to the required level).
+As these are fairly young plants, we would recommend having no more than 12 - 18 inches of water over the crown at first - once the plant has plenty of larger leaves it can be put deeper.
+(House bricks or pots filled with gravel can be used to raise plants to the required level).

 If designing a planting scheme, we recommend approximately 1 Aponogeton distachyos plant per four square feet of water surface.
 Read more here on how to pot and care for your plant.